cliff-rosen/kh/_specs/generalized-help-chat-system.md

             base_prompt += """

             USER WANTS TO CREATE A RESEARCH STREAM.
+            Ask clarifying questions, then generate:
+            - SUGGESTED_ACTIONS with create_stream server action
-            Ask clarifying questions, then generate a payload of type "research_stream_form" with pre-populated data based on their answers.
+            - PAYLOAD of type "research_stream_form" with pre-populated data
             """

         if current_page == "reports":
             base_prompt += """

             USER IS ON THE REPORTS PAGE.
-            If they ask about finding/filtering reports, generate a payload of type "search_filters" with appropriate filter criteria.
+            If they ask about finding/filtering reports, generate:
+            - PAYLOAD of type "search_filters" with filter criteria
+            - SUGGESTED_ACTIONS with execute_search server action
             """

         return base_prompt